niklas-wortmann/rxjs-web/README.md

 # RxJS Web Library

-This library aims to provide an `observable` based api, that wraps the web api.
-This also includes experimental, non-standard and not well supported apis.
+This library aims to provide an `observable` based API, that wraps the web APIapi.
+This also includes experimental, non-standard and not well-supported APIs.
 Polyfills need to be provided by the user of this library if necessary.

 This library uses the Observable implementation of [rxjs >= 6](https://www.npmjs.com/package/rxjs).